Emerging Scholars Program

 3. Academic Department

-4. Please list the month and year that you will plan to submit your promotion packet
+4. Please list the month and year that you will plan to submit your promotion packet, if known.

 5. If selected as an Emerging Scholar, I agree to serve on the IHPS Emerging Scholar selection committee for a minimum of one year.